Rob Huebel: Career

 Huebel was a panelist on the VH1 series Best Week Ever, part of the NetZero "Candidate Zero" campaign during the 2004 election.
 He also appeared on the HBO television series Curb Your Enthusiasm and Fox's Arrested Development.

-The comedy partner of Rob Riggle, the duo have worked with the improvisational comedy troupe Respecto Montalban and at the Upright Citizens Brigade.
+The comedy partner of Rob Riggle (the two even auditioned for Saturday Night Live during its 30th season [2004-2005], but only Rob Riggle was picked and stayed on the show for a year), the duo have worked with the improvisational comedy troupe Respecto Montalban and at the Upright Citizens Brigade.
 Huebel and Riggle performed a comedy bit in the documentary Super High Me.
 Among their best known work at UCB was their long-running two-man show Kung-Fu Grip, which was eventually showcased at the 2004 HBO Comedy Arts Festival.
 Huebel was in the movie Blackballed: The Bobby Dukes Story, as Sam Brown with Corddry, Scheer, and Riggle.

 Huebel and fellow comedians Aziz Ansari and Paul Scheer are writers, actors, and executive producers in the MTV sketch comedy show Human Giant.
 Some of Huebel's characters from the show include Samir from "The Shutterbugs" and T.C.
 Everwood from "Clell Tickle".
 He guest starred in the 30 Rock episode "MILF Island", and also as Holly's boyfriend A.J. in three episodes of The Office.
 He played the role of Tevin in the 2009 comedy I Love You, Man.
 He also co-starred with Rob Corddry in Childrens Hospital.

 Huebel continues to regularly perform at the Upright Citizens Brigade Theatre in Los Angeles.
 He co-hosts the live sketch show "Crash Test" with Paul Scheer twice a month, as well as hosting "The Shit Show", in which he gathers comedian friends and other well-known performers to present the worst scenes in films, television and commercials that they have ever done.

 Huebel has written and starred in various filmed sketches for the HBO sketch comedy program Funny or Die Presents.
 In November 2010, he performed stand-up on The Benson Interruption on Comedy Central.

 Huebel appeared in the films The Other Guys (2010), Life as We Know It, Little Fockers, Despicable Me, and The Descendants.
 In February 2011, he was cast as a lead in the Fox sitcom pilot Family Album and in May he guest starred on ABC's sitcom Modern Family as Glen Whipple in the episode "The One That Got Away".
 He also appeared in a recurring role on Amazon Studios's Transparent, playing Len Novak.

 Huebel appears frequently on the comedy podcast Comedy Bang!
 Bang! along with starring in his own podcast series on the Earwolf network, Mike Detective.
 He later appeared in Horrible Bosses 2 (2014) and Barely Lethal (2015).

 Huebel has starred as "Inconsiderate Cell-Phone Man" in several PSAs of this title, which are shown in movie theaters to discourage patrons from making calls during the picture.